www.classicalguitars.ca

 Specifications

 I build essentially one model in many variations.
-Body size and shape (patterned after a 1943 Hauser, Sr.) generally remain constant, but woods, neck profiles, and other details vary from instrument to instrument and are always individually designed to meet the needs of the customer.
+Body size and shape (based on a 1943 Hauser, Sr.) typically do not change, but woods, neck profiles, string spacing, and other details are designed to meet the needs of the customer and may vary from instrument to instrument.

 Neck